-As of March 31, 2016 and December 31, 2015, we had cash and investments in money market funds of \$17.6 million and \$21.1 million, respectively.
+As of June 30, 2016 and December 31, 2015, we had cash and investments in money market funds of \$16.3 million and \$21.1 million, respectively.
 Cash and investments in money market funds are available to fund new investments, reduce borrowings, pay expenses, repurchase common stock and pay distributions.
-In addition, as of March 31, 2016 and December 31, 2015, we had \$0.7 million and \$1.1 million, respectively, of restricted investments in money market funds.
-Restricted investments in money market funds may be used to make monthly interest and principal payments on our asset-backed notes, or the Asset-Backed Notes.
+In addition, as of December 31, 2015, we had \$1.1 million of restricted investments in money market funds.
+Restricted investments in money market funds were primarily used to make monthly interest and principal payments on our asset-backed notes, or the Asset-Backed Notes.
 Our primary sources of capital have been from our public and private equity offerings, use of our revolving credit facilities and issuance of our 7.375% notes due 2019, or the 2019 Notes, and the Asset-Backed Notes.